sensu/sensu-docs-legacy/docs/0.26/api/silenced-api.md

       - **required**: true, unless `client` or is specified
       - **type:** String
-      - **description**: Specifies the id (intersection of subscription and check) of the subscription for which the silencing override should be cleared.
+      - **description**: Specifies the id (intersection of subscription and check) of the subscription for which the silence entry should be cleared.
 : response codes
   : - **Success**: 204 (No Content)
     - **Malformed**: 400 (Bad Request)